vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/warehouses_locations.rst

 .. image:: warehouses_locations/create-new-warehouse.png
    :align: center
-   :alt: Short name field of a warehouse on Odoo Inventory.
+   :alt: Short name field of a warehouse on Leansoft Inventory.

 .. important::
    The :guilabel:`Short Name` appears on transfer orders and other warehouse documents.
 Odoo